lucyparsons/lucyparsonslabs.com/_posts/2023-08-25-01-advisory-board.md

 ***Roles and responsibilities will be collectively finalized by advisory board members and LPL leadership during initial meetings.***

 ## Desired Skills or Experience
-The following skills and qualities are desired among board member candidates, though possessing all is not required for application:
+The following skills and qualities are desired among board member candidates, though possessing all is not required for application.
+Further, so-called _professional_ experience is not required for this role.
+Broadly, here are the skills or experiences we are interested in seeing among applicants:

 - A commitment to countering systems of violence relevant to and including the prison-industrial complex
 - A commitment to undoing and preventing systemic injustices related to the innovation and deployment of technology